-Making your policy obvious helps to reduce customer frustrations, which streamline operations for everyone.
+Making your policy obvious helps to reduce customer frustrations, which streamlines operations for everyone.
 Clearly state the steps in the returns flow, and be as simplistic as possible.
 Policy visibility and retention are what pave the way to a frictionless return sequence.
 For best results, try our free return policy generator.

 2. Consider Your Bottom Line

-An ideal returns policy encourages customers to buy, but also mitigates the economic impact of returns on your bottom line.
+An ideal returns policy encourages customers to buy but also mitigates the economic impact of returns on your bottom line.
 According to McKinsey, 83% of businesses say that returns pose a threat to their profitability.
-Easyship’s data confirms this, showing that profit margins on returns hovers around 1% on average.
+Easyship’s data confirms this, showing that profit margins on returns hover around 1% on average.
 Not only are you paying for a return label, but also the labor associated with restocking, plus any lost item value.

 Lenient return policies are popular with shoppers, which makes them good for conversions.
 But what’s good for revenue can lead to abuse from free-shipping fixated buyers.
-Especially if free returns are the table, reverse logistics can quickly become unsustainable.
+Especially if free returns are on the table, reverse logistics can quickly become unsustainable.